 Scale: hard bumps that don’t wipe off easily

 If you’re noticing fine webbing or dusty speckling on leaves (instead of obvious clusters of bugs), Spider Mites on Houseplants is the best one to check next.
+If tiny white insects fly up when you disturb the leaves, check whiteflies on indoor plants because they can look similar from a distance.

 Aphids on Indoor Herbs: What to Do If You Plan to Eat Them